Skip to content

 ldr.ExportAsHtml("C:\\Program Files (x86)\\Inflectra\\Rapise\\Extensions\\TrpExporter\\FullReportImgTpl.tt", "FullReport.html");

-If you want to perform post-processing of the report for a specific test case, you can combine the code with the SeSOnTestReportReady event.
-This event allows you to execute custom code when the test report is ready for a given test case.
+If you want to perform post-processing of the report for a specific test case, you can combine this code with the SeSOnTestReportReady event.
+This event allows you to execute custom code when the test report for a given test case is ready.

 Column Grouping

-Report viewer enables grouping rows by column values.
+The Report Viewer enables grouping rows by column values.
 Just drag the column header to this section:

 report, drag a column here

-Use to order by the values in the chosen column.
+This section allows you to group and order rows by the values in the chosen column.
 The result of dragging the Status column over looks like this:

 report, status dragged.zoom70